cocos/cocos-docs/en/ui/multi-resolution.md

 In the Cocos engine, there is a fit mode called `ExactFit`, which doesn't have black borders, or cut down the image within the scale of design resolution.
 But the price is the zooming in/out ratio of the scene image to the direction of the x/y axis  is different, which will distort the image.

-If you don't mind distortions of the image, you can use the engine API to realize fit effect without using the Canvas component.
-For detailed information, you can refer to [Cocos2d-JS's screen adaptation scheme](http://www.cocos.com/docs/js/4-essential-concepts/4-4-resolution-policies/zh.html).

 ## Use Canvas component in the scene

 When creating a new scene, a node including the Canvas component will automatically be added to the root node of the scene.
 On the Canvas component, the options mentioned above can be set: